 Special thanks to Megan – meganinsaintmaxime and Jakub – Persefume!
 They are ever so kind, helpful and sharing.
 As Megan said when I thanked her: “Someone helped me on my first visit to Esxence.
 I am helping you.
 You will help someone as well.
 Isn’t that wonderful?”

-You have a chance of meeting and talking to some of the most renown people behind the perfumes you love!
+You have a chance of meeting and talking to some of the most renowned people behind the perfumes you love!
 Art Directors, Noses, Creative Directors or Perfumers.

 It gets even better when you don’t connect names and faces (I am a lousy perfumer/Nose groupie), this happened to me twice in Milan.
 Yep, I am learning from my mistakes.
 Even so, that turned out to be really cool because I was really relaxed while having a conversation with those two VIP’s (half an hour later, when I connected the dots, I was like: okeeey.
 Aha.)

-This wonderful man I did recognise at once.
-I am a big fan of Aedes de Venustas and their new perfume is one that I felt in love with immediately!
+This wonderful man I did recognize at once.
+I am a big fan of Aedes de Venustas and their new perfume is one that I fell in love with immediately!